actris-cloudnet/rpgpy/README.md

 >>> attr = {'attr1': 'foo', 'attr2': 42}
 >>> rpg2nc('rpg_file.LV0', 'rpg_file.nc', global_attr=attr)
 ```

+### Converting multiple files to single netCDF4
 Several RPG files can be concatenated to singe netCDF file using wildcard.
 With Level 0 data, this can lead to a very large netCDF file.
 ```python
 >>> rpg2nc('/path/to/files/*.LV0', 'huge_file.nc')
 ```

-### Converting multiple files to NetCDF4
+### Converting multiple files to corresponding netCDF4 files
-It is possible to convert multiple lv0 or lv1 files with the following function.
+Several RPG files can be converted to corresponding individual netCDF4 files using `rpg2nc_multi` function.
-Every file with extension .LV0, .lv0, .LV1 or .lv1 in every subdirectory of the specified path will be included in the convertion.
+Every file with extension `.LV0`, `.lv0`, `.LV1` or `.lv1` in every subdirectory of the specified path will be converted.
-Optionally, the user can exclude level 0 files by switching to `False` the argument `include_lv0`; by default it will include them.
+Optionally, the user can exclude Level 0 files by switching the argument of `include_lv0` parameter to `False`.
 ```python
 >>> from rpgpy import rpg2nc_multi
 >>> rpg2nc_multi('/path/to/myfiles', include_lv0=True, base_name"foo")
 ```
 If no path is made explicit, the function will by default take as argument the current directory
-and write the converted file in it.
+and write the converted files in it.
 If the parameter `base_name` is specified, the function will rename the new files as `basename_oldname`.

 ## Tests